1984 Ottawa Rough Riders season

-The 1984 Ottawa Rough Riders finished the season in fourth place in the East Division with a 4–12 record.
-As such, the Rough Riders missed the playoffs for the first time since 1970.
+Marked by two losing streaks, the 1984 Ottawa Rough Riders finished the season in fourth place in the East Division, with a 4–12 record.
+In the 1984 season, despite having the fifth-highest scoring offense, Ottawa had the league's worst defense, allowing 507 points scored.
+The Rough Riders missed the playoffs for the first time since 1970.
+1984 would be coach Al Brancato's last season with the Rough Riders.